 - landscape photo page

 We’ll expand on these as the site grows.

 Hi will be filled with stutters, half-baked ideas, doodles, noodles, blurry photos — a bit of that chaos mentioned earlier.
 But the hope is that from that chaos will emerge thoughtful, fully formed stories, narratives, monologues, missives, and meditations on place, people, and experience that otherwise wouldn’t have existed.

 Hi is a generic enough container that it need not be a place solely for capital “L” Literature, or big “T” Travel Writing.
 We hope for it to also be a place for scientific inquiry, field research, food documentation, shopping notations, journalistic sketching … anything about which location and narrative collide.

-Hi is still invitation-only, but if you made it this far, you can use this link (it’s good for 500 users) to create an account.
+Hi is open to all.
 We look forward to narrative mapping the world with you.